surenderssm/psil/README.md

 # psil
-Psil (Pronounced Sil) language Psil is an expression oriented language.
-Expressions evaluate to values.t's an humble attempt to writer Interpreter in C#.
-It contains Demo Web View.
+Interpreter in C# for Psil (Pronounced Sil) language Psil is an expression oriented language.
+Expressions evaluate to values.
+It also has interactive terminal in Demo Website.[ http://psilcsharp.azurewebsites.net/ hosted on Azure ]